Jackie Summers was about to have a very good day and solve all the mysteries of the universe. Or so he thought.

-Given they way my day began, no one could have convinced me that would be the last time I would ever see Kallie.
+Given the way my day began, no one could have convinced me that would be the last time I would ever see Kallie.
 No goodbye, no response, no explanation.
 I slumped into the backseat of my taxi and felt a lump in my throat and my backpack.
 It was Mushashi, reminding me of the Riddle of Steel.
-I imagined myself as a katana, being heated almost to my melting point, then folded, hammered, and cooled; over and over again in an technique designed to make me stronger, sharper, more lithe.
+I imagined myself as a katana, being heated almost to my melting point, then folded, hammered, and cooled; over and over again in a technique designed to make me stronger, sharper, lither.

 And then I recalled Miyamoto’s final battle, with Sasaki Kojiro.
 Sasaki wielded a nodachi, a fearsome, two-handed oversized sword requiring far more strength and dexterity to employ.
 A single blow could literally rend a man asunder; it was the feudal Japanese equivalent of bringing a gun to a sword-fight.

 Musashi didn’t even bring a sword.
 He bludgeoned Sasaki to death with an oar from the boat he arrived in, and then rowed away.

 I watched the skyline sparkle in the night sky.
 The answer to the Riddle of Steel didn’t lay in the smelting process, I thought as I crossed the Brooklyn Bridge.
 The answer was in the warrior, not the weapon.
 A blade could be hardened, tempered, and refined by being broken down repeatedly in order to be built back up stronger each time; how much more so, a man.
 A true warrior poet could figure out how to use any turn of events to his advantage.
 I had no idea how to see anything good in the events of the day.
 The Riddle of Steel had been solved centuries ago.
 The Riddle of Dating in New York remained a mystery.